ga-wdi-exercises/pair_programming_bot/readme.md

 - For each of the templates that you use, think about what information you will need to pass in using instance variables.

 - Styling is secondary, so don't start styling until your app works.
-(Don't put lipstick on a pig.)